-Jon Paul, a US Electrical Engineer and inventor living in France, has spent 20 years researching SIGSALY and the history of digital technology.
+Jon Paul, an Electronic Engineer and inventor living in France, has spent 20 years researching SIGSALY and the history of digital technology.
 He searched IEEE and and NSA journals as well as old patents.
 Donald Mehl, a WW2 SIGSALY technician gave him important assistance.
 As the SIGSALY was top secret, even today detailed information about it is hard to get.

-In 2015, Jon realized that it might be possible to rebuild a SIGSALY quantizer.
+In 2015, Jon thought it possible to rebuild a SIGSALY quantizer.
 Rebuild projects have a long tradition in crypto history.
 Especially, codebreaking devices like Colossus, the Bombe, the Cyclometer, and the Bomba have been recreated.
 There is also a rebuild of Alan Turing’s voice encryption machine DELILAH.
 So, Jon tried his luck on rebuilding a SIGSALY quantizer.

 Some of the parts Jon needed were already available in his laboratory, while he purchased others on eBay.
 Design and construction extended over three years.
 The overall cost was about US $1,250.
 Here’s a YouTube video Jon made that explains the quantizer: